 MacInnes Mansion, October 1900

 From the outside, the house seemed almost finished.
-The front porch and balconies needed a coat of white paint, but the brick work was done.
-The cedar fish-scale siding on the third floor would soon weather to a lovely shade of gray.
-All the stained-glass transoms were installed above the windows and the French doors.
+The front porch and balconies still needed a coat of white paint, but the brick work was done.
+The cedar fish-scale siding on the third floor would soon weather to a lovely shade of gray and all the stained-glass transoms were installed above the windows and French doors.
 Inside, the first two floors were almost ready for plaster.
 All that remained was the third floor and how best to use the space.

 “Rory, I told you,” Agnes MacInnes said to her husband, “we do not need any servants living in the house.”
 She smiled up at him, her green eyes sparkling.

 “Not even T’Eqwem?’
 Rory asked, taking her hand.
 He loved the way her auburn hair caught the late afternoon light from the window.

 “That’s not fair,” Agnes replied, trying not to laugh.
 “You know I don’t think of her as a servant.
 She’s more like a member of our family.”
 T’Eqwem was the young Native woman, who helped her with the children.
 She was also her best friend.